-Any statements in this Official Statement involving mat intended as such and not as representations of fact.
-This agreement between the City and the initial purchasers or or Official Statement is not to be construed as a contract or The preparation and distribution of this Official Statement the City. have been duly authorized by the Board of Supervisors of CITY AND COUNTY OF SAN FRANCISCO By: /s/ Benjamin Rosenfield Controller
+Any statements in this Official Statement involvare intended as such and not as representations contract or agreement among the City, the Beneficial Owners of any of the Series 2009A E of fact.
+This C Corporation a Official Statement is not to be construed as a

+The preparation and distribution of this Official and the Board of Supervisors of the City. l Statement hav ve been duly authorized by the Corporation

+COUNTY OF SAN FRANCISCO ORPORATION

+Ву: /s/ Marc Stad President

+CITY AND C COUNTY OF SAN FRANCISCO

+By: /s/ Benjamin Rosenfield

+Controller